-5.2.
+4.2.
 STAR Panel Responsibilities

-The role of the STAR panel is to conduct a detailed technical evaluation of a full stock assessment to advance the best scientific information available to the Council.
-The other types of stock assessment do not undergo review by a STAR panel.
+The role of the STAR panel is to conduct a detailed technical evaluation of full stock assessments and other assessments as determined during the stock assessment prioritization process to advance the best scientific information available to the Council.
+Types of stock assessment other than full do not necessarily undergo review by a STAR panel.
 The specific responsibilities of the STAR panel are to:

-- 1) be familiar with the Terms of Reference, the Accepted Practices Guidelines (for groundfish assessments), and most recent Methodology Review reports; - 2) review draft stock assessment documents, data inputs, and analytical models, along with other pertinent information (e.g., previous assessments and STAR panel reports, when
+- be familiar with the Terms of Reference, the Accepted Practices Guidelines (for groundfish assessments), and most recent Methodology Review reports; - review draft stock assessment documents, data inputs, and analytical models, along with other pertinent information (e.g., previous assessments and STAR panel reports, when available) before the STAR panel; - 3) discuss the technical merits and deficiencies of the input data and analytical methods during the open review panel meeting, work with the STATs to correct deficiencies, and, when possible, suggest new tools or analyses to improve future assessments; and - develop STAR panel reports for all reviewed species-area assessments to document meeting discussion and recommendations.